MZaidArshad/MZaidArshad/README.md

-# Hi there! 👋 I'm [Your Name] - MERN Stack Developer
+# Hi there! 👋 I'm Muhammad Zaid Arshad - MERN Stack Developer

 Welcome to my GitHub profile!
 I'm passionate about building beautiful and responsive web applications using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 With experience in both backend and frontend development, I strive to create user-friendly and attractive interfaces that provide seamless experiences for users.